MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/well-architected-framework.md

 - Use managed identities to access resources in Azure.
 - Support a single enterprise directory.
 Keep the cloud and on-premises directories synchronized, except for critical-impact accounts.
 - Set up Microsoft Entra Conditional Access.
 Enforce and measure key security attributes when authenticating all users, especially for critical-impact accounts.
-- Use passwordless methods, preferably or opt for modern password methods.
+- Use passwordless methods or opt for modern password methods.
 - Block legacy protocols and authentication methods.

 ### Azure Batch security